severalnines/docs/dsl.rst

 	Returns the name of the creator.

 * ``void advice.setJustification(justification)``
 	Sets the justification for the advice.
-The justificatio is a detailed description about the reason why the advisor decided there should be an action taken.
+The justification is a detailed description about the reason why the advisor decided there should be an action taken.
 The justification usually contain measured values if human readable form.

 * ``string advice.justification()``
 	Returns the justification for the advice.